hmahal/learn-haskell/notes/types.md

 ## Common Types

 * `Int`: Bounded integer values.
-The max bound is dependent on the machine archictecture.
+The max bound is dependent on the machine architecture.
 On 32-bit machines the max is 2^31-1 and on 64-bit, the max bound is 2^63 - 1.

 * `Integer`: Unbounded integer values.
 This can be used to represent values bigger than the bounds of `Int`.
 However, if the large value is not needed, `Int` is a better choice as it is more efficient.